Sales Performance Management from implementation perspective: what's important for the Clients and how the SPM systems stand against the needs.

 Another real life example is the "join date".
 In one of the projects, we discovered that the "join date" is actually the date of rehire, which changes the perspective for certain corner cases.
 Or it happened that the "leave date" is filled in for people who still work at the company - which might have dire compensation consequences and can create chaos.

 These types of errors happen when the people from Comp & Ben are not aware of the logic and true meaning of data stored and collected in HCM systems and other (e.g. sales, transactional) data sources.

 This type of issue is not data issue per se, however it can significantly hamper the implementation progress.

 It happens that the implementation team and data owners agree on a specific format in which data will be delivered (i.e. they arrange technical specifications document), yet, the data provided does not keep the agreed format.
 It could happen in all types of integrations, no matter if these are API integrations, flat files or data pulled from intermediate databases.

 To visualize the issue in a simple example, imagine that in the data integration specifications, it is agreed that a semicolon will be a column delimiter in a flat (csv) file.
 And then it happens that a semicolon is itself used somewhere as a part of the data, e.g. in the comment fields.
 Then, the file structure can't be processed as agreed and the integration job fails (because the system "thinks" that there are more columns in the file than there really is).
 Another example could be a character encoding issues, wrong end of line characters or missing nodes in JSON file etc.

-These types of issues, although not critical on their own, can seriously blow up the data integration effort if they repeat unexpectedly and constantly.
+These types of issues, although not critical on their own, can seriously undermine the data integration effort if they repeat unexpectedly and constantly.

 It could be a challenge to establish the good, flawless data connection and it takes time to do so.
 So it sometimes happens that the projects continue to develop on poor quality data, without running integrations, which typically brings extra effort for everyone, once the good connections are established.